andreakb/archivematica-to-islandora/README.md

 ### step 3:  massage folder structure for ingest into Islandora

 `get_ready_for_islandora_ingest.py` alters the folder structure for ingest into Islandora.
+It takes two optional arguments" `--input[/path/to/dir]` to enter the path to the input directory, and `--theses`, which flags that objects in directory are theses.
 The script is written to assume that, after the first two steps, the folder structure looks like this:

 ```
 main-directory/